ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 which the connection is bound and a Remote Endpoint indicating the multicast group.

-Calling Listen() on a Preconnection with a multicast group as the Remote Endpoint will join the multicast group to receive messages.
+Calling Listen() on a Preconnection with a multicast group specified on the Remote Endpoint will join the multicast group to receive messages.
 This Listener will create one Connection for each Remote Endpoint sending to the group, with the Local Endpoint set to the group address.
 The set of Connection